 Biofeedback is a noninvasive therapy that shows promise for people with epilepsy, but it needs more research.
 It involves using a machine that detects electrical activity in the brain, using this information to learn how to recognize the warning signs of seizures, and training the brain to prevent seizures.

 Vagus nerve stimulation (VNS) involves implanting a device in the chest that sends electrical signals to the brain.
 It sends well-calibrated, mild, regular electrical signals to the vagus nerve, and these signals calm those that lead to seizures.

 The effect of VNS varies widely among people with epilepsy.
 Some people see a significant improvement, while others do not find that it helps.
 It usually begins to have effects right after surgery, but it can sometimes take up to a year to make a difference, according to the Epilepsy Society.
 It is also unlikely to stop seizures completely.

 According to research from 2020,

 Before starting VNS treatment, a person may need to undergo testing to see if they have the type of seizures that are likely to respond to VNS.
 This improves the likelihood of the technique being effective.

 Relaxation strategies can help people feel calm, relax the muscles, and improve sleep.

-Some relaxation techniques that may help include:
+According to the Epilepsy Society, some relaxation techniques that may help include: